 The clay-limestone plateau of Valensole is an ideal place for the cultivation of lavender.
 It also combines other advantages such as altitude and climate.
 The Valensole plateau is considered to be the largest lavandin production center in France.
 Come admire these expanses of lavender which undulate like little oceans.
 Local bees gather mainly blue flowers and thus make lavender honey.
 A product widely used on the shelf.

-Lavender festivals have sometimes existed for several centuries.
+lavender landscapes gave rise to lavender festivals.
+They have sometimes existed for several centuries.
 This is where all the players in the lavender world met once a year.
 These festivals therefore had as much an economic as a social interest.
 They still exist today, not to be missed if you are in the region.
 Old stills, essential oils, honey … the world of lavender is yours!

 The Lavender Corso in Digne.
 A party that lasts 5 days and has existed since 1939.

-Lavender festival in Bareme at the end of July
+Lavender festival in Barême at the end of July

 The lavender fair at the end of August in Digne